 I thank you all for your overwhelming support from this article!
 Please see my follow-up post if you have questions.
+Please also read my more recent post from 2015 about the postpartum flare up I experienced.

 There are many different reasons people follow the Paleo diet.
 Not one is better than another in my opinion.
 If they stick with it, they all find their way to the healthiest version of themselves one way or another, regardless of the initial reasoning.